elsassph/webpack-haxe-example/readme.md

 ### Generating a modular Haxe JS application

-Important: I'm not using [Modular JS for Haxe](https://github.com/explorigin/modular-js) to make the JS output fully require-friendly - I don't like the idea of using a completely custom JS backend and prefer using the best output the compiler can do.
-But feel free to check it!

 The basics of creating a modular Haxe JS application have been described in my [Modular Haxe Example](https://github.com/elsassph/modular-haxe-example) project.
 The same principle is at work here.

+*Note: this is a different approach than [Modular JS for Haxe](https://github.com/explorigin/modular-js) to make the JS output require-friendly - I don't like the idea of creating a completely custom JS backend and prefer using the best output the compiler can do.
+But feel free to check it too!*

 ### Leveraging Webpack features

 Pre-requisite: you should be familiar with Webpack to enjoy what follows.

+Webpack analyses your JS code looking for `require` and `require.ensure` to know what to include in your project (JS, CSS, images...) and how  to split it into separate bundles for lazy loading.

 #### Bundling

-Webpack analyses your JS code to identify `require` and `require.ensure` to know what to include in your project (JS, CSS, images...).

-Eg.
+Every code and assets dependency should be explictely required, so Webpack knows what to include in the output folder.
+CSS and small images will even be included in the bundle to reduce the number of requests.

 	Webpack.require('../index.css'); // includes styles in the bundle

 	var img = new Image();
-	img.src = Webpack.require('../logo.png'); // either the image URL or base64-encoded picture
+	img.src = Webpack.require('../logo.png'); // either image URL or base64-encoded picture

 Tip - shorter syntax: